jonidelv/generator-create-redux-app/README.md

 npm start
 ```
 Then open [http://localhost:3000/](http://localhost:3000/) to see your app.<br>
-When you’re ready to deploy to production, create a minified bundle with `npm run build`.

 **You’ll need to have Node >= 4 on your machine**.

 **We strongly recommend to use Node >= 6 and npm >= 3 for faster installation speed and better disk usage.** You can use [nvm](https://github.com/creationix/nvm#usage) to easily switch Node versions between different projects.

-No configuration or complicated folder structures, just the files you need to build your app.<br>
 Once the installation is done, you can run some commands inside the project folder:

 ### `npm start` or `yarn start`